Skip to main content

 • develop an investment proposal for pitching to angel investor

 Gaining the essential knowledge of entrepreneurship within the classroom only provides students the materials to build a business venture.
 Without the opportunity to actually practice what is learnt in classroom, students will not be well equipped for the challenge from the real world.
-Therefore, ENTR4966 is designed for providing students to work in a startup company that is selected according to student’s preference through the help of the incubation program in HKSTP.
-Dr. Law will provide a bi-weekly training and coaching to students during internship period.
+Therefore, ENTR4966 is designed for providing students to work in a startup company that is matched with student’s preference and capability.
+The course instructor will provide a bi-weekly training and coaching to students during internship period.
 Students group themselves into a 4-6 member team (preferably from different faculties) and focus on specific projects from these startups.
-Dr. Law will provide training and coaching to students during the internship period.
+The course instructor will provide training and coaching to students during the internship period.

 ENTR4999 Entrepreneurship Project (6 credits)

 ENTR4999 is the last course in the Minor that is designed for students to apply what they have learnt from the last 5 courses for the creation of their own business venture.
-Dr. Rocky Law will assist students to:
+The course instructor will assist students to:

 • HKU and other Universities